LucasJanin/Flickr2DayOne/README.md

 After being present for many years on [Flickr](https://www.flickr.com/photos/lucas3d), I decided to import all my 980 photos with descriptions, GPS, tags and comments on Day One.
 I didn't find a solution for this process, so I decided to use my favourite tool, Node-Red.

-There is the result of the importation with a small hand change (moving th picture in the entry).
+There is the result of the importation with a small hand change (moving the picture to the top of the entry).

 ![DayOne](DayOne.png)